-RELEASE DATE: 28 July 2014
+RELEASE DATE: 1 April 28 July 2014

-Note: These draft Guidance Notes dated 28 July 2014 have been revised to reflect the following -
+Note-: These draft Guidance Notes dated 28 July 2014 have been revised to reflect the following -

 - Changes announced by the US IRS

 - Changes agreed with HMRC

 - Inclusion of a pension appendix

 - Comments made during the consultation process

-- It should be noted that the Guidance Notes are not a legal document and cannot cover every scenario.
+- It, issuedshould be noted that the Guidance Notes are not a legal document and cannot cover every scenario.
 They also do not replace the need to take independent professional advice if you are at all unsure.

-These draft Guidance Notes have been drafted by Guernsey, the Isle of Man and Jersey jointly and any differences in the drafts are jurisdiction specific.
+These draft Guidance Notes have been drafted by Guernsey, the Isle of Man and Jersey, jointly, and any differences in the drafts are jurisdiction specific.

-Comments made during the consultation period are continuing to be reviewed, as are discussions with various parties, including those made by the Association of Investment Companies.
+Comments made during the consultation period are continuing to be treatedreviewed, as work in progress. are discussions with various parties, including those made by the Association of Investment Companies.